lekiscz/openeet/stunnel-eet/win32/README.md

 tstunnel.exe eet.conf
 ```

-To install and run tunnel as a Windows service run (admin privs needed) run:
+To install and run tunnel as a Windows service run (admin privs needed, start it by using
+the context menu and Run as Administrator menu item):

 ```
 install.cmd